MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -AddRule

-Specifies the rules to be added.
+Specifies the rules and order rules to be added as a group.

 ```yaml
 Type: IResultObject[]